-Most people gravitate toward products that looks clean and aligned which can directly impact conversion rates.
+Most people gravitate toward products that look clean and aligned which can directly impact conversion rates.
 What do I mean by aligned?
 I’m talking about the rows of products displayed on a page where all the photos look to be in a straight line.

-I’ve been known to line up my skittles in order of the rainbow, each color in it’s own column.
-No one else does this?)
+I’ve been known to line up my skittles in order of the rainbow, each color in its own column.
+No one else does this?
+Just me?

 In reality, uniformity does matter to customers visiting your store.
 Our eyes are drawn to nice lines, clear white space and symmetrical shapes.
 When things look out of wack, it’s much harder to focus.

 Unfortunately, many themes publish what works for most stores.
-Most stores focus on the width of a product image and text and less on the height.
+Most focus on the width of a product image and text and less on the height.